 The best part of cooking the avial is that you can choose from a variety of seasonal vegetables, one of the main vegetables being drumstick or moringa, the latest favorite among health enthusiasts.
 Avial helps you get varied nutrients from different vegetables which is important when you’re trying to eat healthily.
 Legend has it that the avial was created when a housewife had a whole lot of leftover vegetables and decided to be resourceful, thus creating a single recipe that used up everything deliciously!

 In Kerala, one of the Southern states of India, you can find the avial as one of the must-have side dishes in the menu of a home cook on every festive occasion.
 However, you need not wait for such an occasion to try this delectable recipe which is naturally vegan, dairy-free, gluten-free, low GI and full of fibre and goodness.
 A bowl of red rice is sufficient to enjoy this wholesome dish with.
-Add “boiled spinach with lentils” https://gohealthyeverafter.com/2018/03/05/quick-easy-boiled-spinach-with-lentils-recipe/ for added protein,
+Eat the avial with “boiled spinach with lentils” https://gohealthyeverafter.com/2018/03/05/quick-easy-boiled-spinach-with-lentils-recipe/ for added protein,

 or pair the avial with “stir-fried red rice flavored with lemongrass” https://gohealthyeverafter.com/2018/05/22/stir-fried-red-rice-vegetables/